Electric Vehicle Readiness

-A whole new wave of energy efficient electric cars will be rolled out over the next couple of years and the Bay Area is poised to establish electric vehicle charging stations and other infrastructure needed to support this changing landscape of automotives.
-For both economic and environmental reasons, approximately 200,000 PEVs are expected in California and one-million in the U.S. by 2015.
+A whole new wave of energy efficient electric cars will be rolled out over the next several years and the Bay Area is poised to establish electric vehicle charging stations and other infrastructure needed to support this changing landscape of automotives.
 To assist local governments in preparing the region for new electric vehicles (EV), the Association of Bay Area Governments (ABAG), the Bay Area Climate Collaborative, the EV Communities Alliance, and the Bay Area Air Quality Management District have developed Ready, Set, Charge, California!
 A Guide to EV Ready Communities (www.readysetcharge.org).
-The guidelines will provide a consistent framework for EV infrastructure deployment and guidelines on key challenges and questions facing local governments.
+The guidelines provide a consistent framework for EV infrastructure deployment and guidelines on key challenges and questions facing local governments.

 Ready, Set, Charge, California! provides comprehensive information about best practices in EV readiness, information on charging station options and installation issues, signage, ADA compliance, permitting, EV-friendly building and parking ordinances, and other key issues.
 Local agencies and other stakeholders are urged to review the recommended guidelines to aid in establishing their own local EV guidelines.
 Implementation of the guidelines will help the Bay Area become "EV ready" and streamline the use of EVs regionwide.